Best CrossFit Subscription Boxes

 The Top Five at a Glance

-Our Top Rated CrossFit subscription box is Gainz Box, which provides the best value for money and provides the greatest range of product type.
-Our second favorite was the WOD Box service, which has the best monthly subscription rate that we could find, for which you get 6-8 quality products each month.
+Our Top Rated Crossfit subscription boxes are Gainz Box, which provides the best value for money and provides the greatest range of product type.
+Our second favorite is the WOD Crossfit subscription boxes, which has the best monthly subscription rate that we could find, for which you get 6-8 quality products each month.

 GAINZ Box is one of the oldest Crossfit subscription services.
 It offers the following subscription options:

-A GAINZ Box contains a range of products that include apparel, training gear, nutritional supplements and protein bars.
+A GAINZ Box from the CrossFit subscription boxes contains a range of products that include apparel, training gear, nutritional supplements, and protein bars.
 Here’s a recent sample to give you an idea of the quantity and quality of the products you are likely to receive:

 - Fitspi Shorts (female boxes only) (retail value $31)

 - Fitspi Socks (female boxes only) (retail value $15)